ganeshpatilghub/Enterprise-Sales-Analytics/README.md

 ## Project : Enterprice Sales Analytics

 **Step 1: Create Database**
-Create a new database named SalesDB (or any name you prefer).
+Create a new database named EnterpriseSalesDB.
 This database will contain all project tables, triggers, and queries.

 **Step 2: Create Tables**